Vyral/base-template/_posts/2018-09-25-5-reasons-fall-is-a-great-time-to-sell.md

 **5. Interest rates are still low.** This increases affordability for buyers and helps sellers list at higher prices.&nbsp;

 All of these are excellent reasons for you to consider selling this fall.
-If you want to speak more about this, or if you have any additional questions about buying or selling, please feel free to reach out to me.
+If you want to speak more about this or if you have any additional questions about buying or selling, please feel free to reach out to me.
 I look forward to speaking with you soon.